Most Popular Korean Fashion Brands In 2023!

 Originally an interior designer, Song has become one of social media’s biggest Asian-American fashion influencers.

 Born in South Korea but raised in Los Angeles, Song’s fashion style combines Eastern motifs with Western modernity.

 With almost 6 million followers on Instagram, Aimee Song was also mentioned in Forbes’ list of 30 under 30.

 Soo Joo Park

-Born in Korea at the age of 10, Soo Joo Park moved to California to follow a modeling career.
+Born in Korea, Soo Joo Park moved to California to follow a modeling career.